 You can set an option to always load new layers without drawing them.
 This means the layer will be added to the map, but its visibility checkbox in the legend will be unchecked by default.
-To set this option, choose menu option Settings \rightarrow Options and click on the Rendering tab.
-Uncheck the \square By default new layers added to the map should be displayed checkbox.
+To set this option, choose menu option $Settings \to Options$ and click on the Rendering tab.
+Uncheck the By default new layers added to the map should be displayed checkbox.
 Any layer subsequently added to the map will be off (invisible) by default.